Responsive Menu

 Future Media Development

-Plans include film, stage, and documentary adaptations.
-Visual media may be the only way for the public to truly grasp the severity of what happened — the political forces at play, the corruption inside Westminster, and the spiritual and national consequences for Scotland.
+Plans include film, stage, musical theater, and documentary adaptations.
+Cameron’s supporters insist that visual media may be the only way for the public to truly grasp the severity of what happened — the political forces at play, the corruption inside Westminster, and the spiritual and national consequences for Scotland.

 Cameron hopes to partner with individuals and organizations interested in helping bring this project to life.